It is Possible to Visit Provence on a Budget Holiday

 Ancient sites in the Luberon Valley

 Travellers looking to take home a piece of Provence should consider visiting L’Isle-sur-la-Sorgue for shopping.
-The area is renowned for its antique and bric-a-brac stores where you can find something fit for any pocketbook.
+The area is renowned for its antique and bric-a-brac stores, where you can find something fit for any pocketbook.
 L’Isle-sur-la-Sorgue is more than a charming village it is the third-largest antique region in Europe.
-Apart from the traditional markets every Sunday, there are two major antique fairs held over Easter and in mid-August.
+Apart from the traditional markets every Sunday, two major antique fairs are held over Easter and mid-August.
 L’Isle-sur-la-Sorgue is famed for its moss-covered water canals irrigating the picturesque city.

-It’s a shame that many visitors never make it to Pernes les Fontaines, a tiny centre enclosed by old defensive walls.
-The once fortified village held a strategic position as the capital of the Comtat Venaissin (1125 to 1320) under the domain of the Counts of Toulouse.
-Today, the village is a sleepy agricultural hamlet wedged between its larger neighbours; Carpentras and L’Isle sur la Sorgue.
-Pick-up a map from the Tourist Office and spend an afternoon strolling the charming lanes hunting for the 40 fountains.
+It’s a shame many visitors never make it to Pernes les Fontaines, a tiny centre enclosed by old defensive walls.
+The once-fortified village held a strategic position as the capital of the Comtat Venaissin (1125 to 1320) under the domain of the Counts of Toulouse.
+Today, the village is a sleepy agricultural hamlet wedged between its larger neighbours, Carpentras and L’Isle sur la Sorgue.
+Pick up a map from the Tourist Office and spend an afternoon strolling the charming lanes hunting for the 40 fountains.

 Where to stay:

 Tourists looking to save some money can stay at the Mas Clement.
-Just a few kilometres from the centre of town is the secluded and well-appointed B&B Domaine de la Palerme.
-If you have some extra budget, you can also choose the Grande Hotel Henri.
+The secluded and well-appointed B&B Domaine de la Palerme is just a few kilometres from the town centre.
+You can also choose the Grande Hotel Henri if you have some extra budget.
 Maybe don’t consider La Maison Sur La Sorgue as it’s not for tight budgets.